ArguedJoker/exercise-app/README.md

 [Back to Contents](#Contents)

-## Data Protection (GDPR)

-Despite the United kingdom breaking from the European Union, GDPR laws still come into play as potential customers may be from EU countries and the law stipulates that any applications that allow this kind of access must be GDPR compliant.
-The major directive power of the law is that it empowers the individual to control their data.
-Entities that ask for personal data online must disclose to the individual what will happen to the data, who has access to the data and who can view their data from the moment it is submitted.
-This brings to light the importance of security for web apps.

-The four most important aspects of the law dictate:

-* > Easier access to your own data: individuals will have more information on how their data is processed and this information should be available in a clear and understandable way.
-* > A right to data portability: it will be easier to transfer your personal data between service providers.
-* > A clarified 'right to be forgotten': when you no longer want your data to be processed, and provided that there are no legitimate grounds for retaining it, the data will be delete.
-* >The right to know when your data has been hacked: For example, companies and organizations must notify the national supervisory authority of serious data breaches as soon as possible so that users can take appropriate measures.

-## Security

-Following best practice guidance, the application will hold and implement as little personal data as is possible such as the birth name, email and country of residence.
-It should be noted that as the application grows, the need for more personal information is also likely to grow.
-The data procured must be encrypted and hashed to avoid any form of data extraction during a data breach and that individuals are kept up to date with any such exposures.
-OAUTH is one potential way of minimising personal data use whilst increasing the use of authentication ID however, due to time contraints it is unlikely to have been implemented for the current project deadline.
-There will be a table to highlight what will be implemented into the application and what will be put on hold for future sprints should the opportunity arise.

-Since the application will require authentication, HTTPS would be needed, and it would be prudent to ensure that SSL certificates are up to date and properly deployed to avoid vulnerabilities to SSL protocols.
-The application will also take in some personal information (through registration or contact form) such as emails and names and we must ensure that the customers are informed and clear on how this data is used and for how long it is stored.
-This will be implemented through the use of a terms and conditions as part of the registration process to create an account.
-The information stored will be encrypted and stored on the GCP.
-Google Cloud will be in charge of ensuring that the data is stored safely and it is in their remit on legals grounds posited by the GDPR.
-As a developer I do not need to concern myself about this part of my obligation.
-Users must have proper notice about the use of cookies used by the application.
-Users should be told that cookies are in use and what the cookies would be used for.
-Users should also have the choice to accept or deny cookies.
-Cookies must be properly destroyed after a user session has been concluded through logout or session inactivity.
-At this point, the application will not be storing data for commercial purposes.
-The application is purely for the user to store their activities and their personal use.
-In the future this may change as it would make financial sense for advertising.

-When registering for an account, users will be asked to create security questions which must not include personal components, as per GDPR.
-If it is possible, in the future two-factor authentication will be where I would want to strive for the application to be in but this will not be in the current implementation fo the application.
-Another part of the registration will incorporate the terms and conditions which is an opportunity for clients to really become clear on what it is that they have signed up for and how their data will be used.
-An enforcement mechanism is necessary to have clear evidence that users have agreed to terms and conditions and only then can they use the application.
-Any user who decides to delete their account must have a clear way of doing so and once they have left the service their account information must be deleted.

-Failure in any of the mandated points of the GDPR will lead to high penalties.

 ## Testing

 Once the frontend and the backend are completed and linked together, deep testing would be required to ensure the functionality of both aspects of the application.